Lane Cove National Park

 Glenworth Valley Horse Riding

-54 Milsons and McMahons Points
+54 Milsons Point

 Harbour Bridge Australia

 Alight at Milsons Point train station or much better still, catch a ferry from Circular Quay.
 A stroll under the Sydney Harbour Bridge makes for some interesting camera angles as the Bridge rears up before you.
 You can also go for a swim in the excellent Olympic sized pool close by.
 There’s a shallow pool for kids and coffee for the grown-ups.
+Milsons Point also has a history.
+Follow the link below.

 55 Luna Park – amusement park